Donate during COVID-19

 The aim of low-dose chemotherapy is to create a gradual, sustained tumor-hostile environment that prevents disease progression rather than having an instant impact on tumor size.
 This approach is successful because it addresses the fact that cancer is not a disease of a single malignant clone, but rather a tumor-induced ecosystem.
 This finding is often referred to as the eco-evolution of cancer resistance.

-If you are a candidate for precision medicine, the team at Tufts MC and Floating Hospital in Boston will take a sample of your tumor tissue and perform an ‘omics’ analysis (genomics, transcriptomics and proteomics) to identify specific genomic alterations that affect tumor growth.
+If you are a candidate for precision medicine, the team at Tufts MC and Tufts Children's Hospital in Boston will take a sample of your tumor tissue and perform an ‘omics’ analysis (genomics, transcriptomics and proteomics) to identify specific genomic alterations that affect tumor growth.

 We then do a pathway analysis for each of the gene/protein alterations that were identified.
 This molecular pathway analysis helps us understand tumor progression by identifying how your genes/proteins interact with each other and generate signals that either activate or inhibit the growth of cancer cells.